potatoguy32/MyVirtualBrainOnline/AWS Solutions Architect Associate/Networking.md

 ## Virtual Private Gateway (VPC Gateway)

+- Component on the AWS side that allows VPCs to receive multiple VPN connections.
 - Needed if you want to connect your AWS VPC with an on-premise Network.
+- 1.25 gbps throughput limit.

 ## Network Access Control List (NACLs)